Visit Charleston, SC With Our Handy Travel Guide: Things to Do, Where to Stay, and Places to Eat in 2026

 Folly Beach

-Folly Beach is one of the more popular beaches in the area.
+Folly Beach is one of the more popular beaches when you visit Charleston, SC.
 It has everything a family looks for in a beach, including lifeguards during the summer months.

 Learn To Surf